 6. Entry Points

-While it is impossible to completely keep cockroaches out of your home, you can resist them.
+While it is impossible to keep cockroaches out of your home completely, you can resist them.
 An important first step in controlling cockroaches is to reduce potential entry points.
 Perform a close examination of your exterior walls and seal any entry points you find.

 7. Alter Perimeter Conditions

-There are many conditions that can promote cockroach activity near your foundation wall.
+Many conditions can promote cockroach activity near your foundation wall.
 If cockroaches are invited to crawl around near your home, there is a greater chance they'll get inside.